Baka people (Cameroon and Gabon): Religion and belief systems

-"Emerging from the shadows were half a dozen Baka men accompanying a creature swathed from top to bottom in strips of russet-hued raffia.
-It had no features, no limbs, no face.
-"It's Ejengi," said Wasse, his voice trembling.
-At first I was sure it was a Pygmy camouflaged in foliage, but as Ejengi glided across the darkened clearing, the drums beat louder and faster, and as the Pygmies' chanting grew more frenzied, I began to doubt my own eyes."

 Death is considered to be a misfortune for the Baka.
 They deem the death of one of their own to be a representation of spiritual discord.
 Each tribe, having witnessed the death of one of their own, is required to pray to Jengi and dance around the debris covered corpse for an entire night.
 The dance performed during the death rituals is called the Mbouamboua.
 After a long night of dancing, the villagers depart from where they were stationed, leaving the corpse behind, and set out to move somewhere else in order to flee the curse.

 Traditional medicine

 Traditional Baka medicine mainly involves herbal remedies.
 Various plants may be brewed or mashed into a pulp to treat various illnesses or infertility.
 These remedies are often used on children, as the areas where they are most used have high child mortality rates.
 While the efficacy of these remedies has not been proven, this traditional medicine is so renowned that even non-Baka seek out their healers for treatment.